Klipper3d/klipper/docs/Config_Reference.md

 #   associated with.
 If a comma separated list of heater names is
 #   provided here, then the fan will be enabled when any of the given
 #   heaters are enabled.
 The default is "extruder".
+#temperature_sensor:
+#   Name of the config section defining the temperature_sensor that this fan is
+#   associated with.
+If a comma separated list of temperature_sensor names is
+#   provided here, then the fan will be enabled when any of the given
+#   temperature_sensor exceeds it target_temp.
 ```

 ## [temperature_fan]